tokenika/tokenika.github.io/reviews/qtum/index.md

 **Connection to BitSe**

 The development team has close ties to [Bitse](https://bitse.com/team/), a Chinese based blockchain project targeting business applications.
 The idea for Qtum reportedly grew out of Patrick Dai’s work as CTO at BitSe.
 Patrick Dai, Neil Mahi (BitSe’s Chief Blockchain architect), and Jordan Earls decided to create Qtum based on their experience working together at BitSe.
-BitSe developer Time Markov is also now a developer for Qtum.
-Patrick Dai is still listed as the CTO at BitSe, and Neil, Time, and Jordan are all still listed on the BitSe website as team members.
-DJ Qian, the CEO of BitSe will be a member of the Qtum Foundations Judicial Committee, which was made transparent in the economy white paper.
-Based on Smith+Crown’s interview with the Qtum team, it seems like Qtum was incubated out of BitSe and has its full support for developers to work full-time on Qtum.

 **Team member identity**